ibezkrovnyi/typescript-experiments/react/hoc/README.md

 # Features

 ### Protection against cases like:
-- some of Added props are already on Props of WrappedComponent
+- some of Added props are already on Props type of WrappedComponent
-- some of Changed props are **not** on Props of WrappedComponent
+- some of Changed props are **not** on Props type of WrappedComponent
-- some of Removed props are **not** on Props of WrappedComponent
+- some of Removed props are **not** on Props type of WrappedComponent

 # Not covered
 - When RemovedPropKeys = 'a' and WrappedComponentPropsConstraint = {}, then TWrappedProps infers { a: ... } from WrappedComponent and CheckWrappedComponentProps tells props are correct because it takes into account `WrappedComponentPropsConstraint & TWrappedProps`.